 Multiple GRC modules are required to fully automate security monitoring and real-time visibility of system access controls for the County's new FOCUS system via a dashboard.
 To date, GRC Access Risk Analysis (ARA) has been installed in pre-production and production environments, which allows for generating Separation of Duty (SOD) reports on SAP standard and customized transactions/authorization objects.
 This feature enables the analysis of a new role development and/or any role changes to be reviewed and mitigated before moving beyond the development systems.
 The SOD reports are reviewed by business owners and remediation/mitigation implemented as required.
 Currently, 96.5% of the SOD's identified have been mitigated and/or remediated.
-Additional GRC modules are planned for FY 2018.
+With completion of additional GRC modules in FY 2018, this project is complete and will be retired from the IT Plan in FY 2020.

-No new funding is required in FY 2018.
+No new funding is required in FY 2019.

 The GRC auditing solution will help the County reduce the cost and effort needed to proactively prevent risk events and compliance violations.
 GRC software provides real-time insight into risk position, and embeds risk and compliance programs into the County's strategy, planning and operational execution.
-The potential benefits include reduced unauthorized access risk with centralized monitoring and management, improved visibility across risk initiatives, reduced impact and duration of risk events, decreased cost and effort of compliance, risk, and audit programs covering SAP financial, procurement, treasury, human resources and payroll systems.
+The benefits include reduced unauthorized access risk with centralized monitoring and management, improved visibility across risk initiatives, reduced impact and duration of risk events, decreased cost and effort of compliance, risk, and audit programs covering SAP financial, procurement, treasury, human resources and payroll systems.